 In fact, I have many articles from 2011, 2012 and 2013 that consistently drive traffic for me month after month.
 So, while I’m busy working on my business or more blog posts, SEO is working it’s magic for me behind the scenes 24/7.
 It’s really a source of passive traffic, once it gets going.

-I just launched my first ebook for SEO and you can check it out here.
+Check out my Easy Backlinks for SEO and you can check it out here.
 It is jam packed with information on how to build backlinks to improve your SEO and Domain Authority – it’s the subject that most bloggers know they need to do, but have no clue how to do it.
-They seem to get overwhelmed, because they don’t where to build them and they think it’s harder to do then it really is.
+They seem to get overwhelmed, because they don’t where to build them, and they think it’s harder to do then it really is.

-Or, if you prefer a course, I highly highly recommend Mike Pearson’s Stupid Simple SEO course.
+If you need help with key words, I highly highly recommend Mike Pearson’s Stupid Simple SEO course.
 Yes, that’s what it’s called, and I love the title.
-In this in depth course, Mike explains how to do On-page SEO, and he goes into great detail on how to use key word finders, both so you can choose the best topics and titles for your blog post, but also how to use these finders to analyze what’s working for your competition.
+In this in depth course, Mike explains how to do key word research to focus your blog topic, best way to structure your blog and much much more.
+I HIGHLY recommend this course.
+And, you will see rave reviews for it everywhere.

 I’ve been blogging for a long time (since 2010), and it takes a lot to impress me when it comes to SEO.
 I see so much fluff out there when it comes to SEO and courses.
 But not with Mike.
 He is one of the best.
 Not only does he know SEO, but he also knows how to explain it in a way that’s easy to understand.
 It’s great for newbie bloggers as well as intermediate and advanced bloggers.
 SEO is so critical to the success of your blog.
 This course is definitely worth it!